-C. Impact of Parental Conflict
+C. Impact of Parental Conflict.

 Children have better outcomes following parental separation when they can develop and/or maintain quality relationships with both parents, particularly when they are not placed in the middle of parental conflict.
 Long-term exposure to parental conflict may cause significant harm to children who may need protection or supervised contact when conflict is intractable or a parent is severely impaired.
 The interrelationships among these variables are extremely complex.
 Children may be both directly and indirectly impacted by parental conflict.
 They may model parental conflict, fail to learn appropriate social or coping skills, and experience on-going emotional or physiological distress.
 The impact of conflict is diminished when parents are able to resolve their disputes using low-conflict approaches such as negotiation and compromise, even if the children do not witness that resolution.
-Children appear more adversely affected when parents engage in high-conflict tactics and are unable to resolve disputes constructively.
-High marital conflict also indirectly affects child adjustment by impacting parent-child relationships and children's access to noncustodial parents.
+Children appear more adversely affected when parents engage in high conflict tactics and are unable to resolve disputes constructively.
+High marital conflict also indirectly affects child adjustment by impacting parent-child relationships and children's access to non-custodial parents.
 Maternal satisfaction about the father visiting has been found to be a stronger predictor of child adjustment than parental conflict.
-Some researchers suggest that well-defined parental responsibility schedules, including overnights, should be established as soon as possible after separation.
-These arrangements should promote strong attachment between the child and both parents, and are better for the child when they are consistently adhered to over time.
+Some researchers (2002) estethat Emery, supra note 3.